Freedom House awarded Japan a 2020 Internet Freedom Score of 75/100 (0 = Least Free, 100 = Most Free), marking it as “free.”

 NordVPN is the absolute best choice for protecting and enhancing your online activities both inside Japan and while traveling internationally.

-App support includes offerings for the Amazon Fire, Android, Android TV, iOS, Linux, macOS and Windows device platforms.
+App support includes offerings for the Amazon Fire, Android, Android TV, iOS, Linux, macOS (with native Apple Silicon support), and Windows device platforms.
 Chrome and Firefox browser extensions are available, as is extensive router compatibility.
 Up to 6 devices can connect to the service simultaneously.

 - Servers in Japan and 58 other countries